 Part 2: Academic Identity, Transition, and Registration

-Live 1- or 2-day sessions on Zoom for all admits, every quarter
+Live one- or two-day sessions on Zoom for all admits, every quarter

 - Meeting with peer leaders, faculty,and advisers